Thousand Character Classic - 千字文 Qiān zì wén

 26. 景行维贤Jǐng xíng wéi xián,景行維賢

-克念作圣kè niàn zuò shèng.剋念作聖 Enlightened actions maintain worthiness; restrain from too much study to become wise.
+克念作圣kè niàn zuò shèng.剋念作聖 Enlightened actions maintain worthiness; restrain yourself from too much study to become wise.

 27. 德建名立Dé jiàn míng lì,德建名立